olinrobotics/orcas/src/cv_graveyard/README.md

 g++ motion.cpp $(pkg-config --libs opencv) -o motion

 NOTE: You need to have OpenCV installed in order to run both scripts.

+NOTE(danny): removing binaries from the git repo, moved lots of stuff to graveyard